dannycab/phy481msu/assignments/homework9.md

 use_math: true
 ---

-<p style="color:purple">This homework is not ready until this message is removed.</p>

 # Homework 9 (Due November 18th)

 ## 1. Modeling the motion of a charged particle in a magnetic field